unsophisticat/AudioVisualizer/README.md

 ---

-A prefab that displays a circular array of objects that react to a audio source.
+A prefab that displays a circular array of objects that react to an audio source.

 ### Features: